wazuh/wazuh-dashboard-plugins/docker/kbn-dev/README.md

 ## Usage

 Use always the provided script to bring up or down the development environment.
+For example:

 ```bash
 ./dev.sh 7.10.2 $WZ_HOME up
 ```

-The script will ask for all the required parameters to bring up the environment, inluding the version of the Elastic Stack you want to develop for, and the source code folder where the _wazuh-kibana-app_ is located.
+The script will ask for all the required parameters to bring up the environment, including the version of the Elastic Stack you want to develop for, and the source code folder where the _wazuh-kibana-app_ is located.

-**The script will not select the apropriate version of the _wazuh-kibana-app_ to use, so be sure to checkout the apropriate version before bringing up the environment!**
+**The script will not select the appropriate version of the _wazuh-kibana-app_ to use, so be sure to check out the appropriate version before bringing up the environment!**

 ## Notes